Uniswap/api-deprecated/README.md

 V1 Subgraph: https://github.com/graphprotocol/uniswap-subgraph

+## Getting an API Key

+Please fill out [this form](https://forms.gle/4xucinVsTTPu71bT6) if you would like to get an API key.

 ## Segregated data

 Note the data returned by the V1 and V2 endpoints is segregated, i.e. there are no endpoints for combined data from